CenitFinance/ethglobal_istanbul_2023/README.md

  * [ml_pipeline](ml_pipeline): Contains the code for the machine learning training pipeline, written in Python using PyTorch, as well as the ZKML compilation pipeline, written in Python using EZKL.
  * [notebooks](notebooks): Contains the Jupyter notebooks used for data analysis, feature engineering, and early tests for the ML pipeline.

+## How to run

+ * Python dependencies are managed with [Poetry](https://python-poetry.org/).
+Install it and run `poetry install` in the root directory to install the dependencies.
+ * The frontend is built with [Vue.js](https://vuejs.org/).
+Install it and run `npm install` in the `frontend` directory to install the dependencies.
+Run `npm run serve` in the `frontend` directory to run the frontend server.
+ * The backend is built with [FastAPI](https://fastapi.tiangolo.com/).
+Install it and run `uvicorn main:app --reload` in the `backend` directory to run the backend server.